chandrahaswtw/outlook-clone/README.md

 # OUTLOOK CLONE

+It's developed using React (Typescript).
 You can have a [quick look here!](https://outlook-clone.netlify.app/)

+### PACKAGES USED
+- Mobx and Mobx-react-lite for state management.
+- For icons, I've used react-fontawesome library.
+- ### No other extra packages used apart from these.

-The app resembles the Microsoft outlook with the following features:
+### The app resembles the Microsoft outlook with the following features:

 - The email client can have multiple mail folders
 - We assume the following mail folders to be present: